joelermantraut/automation_scripts/README.md

 help(module)
 ```

-Each module has a little example function in main, probably used to test
+Each module has a little example function in main, used to test
 it.